76ers vs. Magic odds, prediction, time: 2026 NBA Play-In Tournament picks, April 15 best bets by proven model

 The Orlando Magic battle the Philadelphia 76ers on Wednesday in a 2026 NBA Play-In Tournament matchup with the winner moving on to the first round of the 2026 NBA playoffs.
 The loser, meanwhile, faces the winner of the Miami Heat for the eighth seed on Friday.
 Philadelphia won the season series 2-1, with all three meetings decided by 12 or more points.
 The Magic (45-37), who placed second in the Southeast Division, are 19-20 on the road this season.
 The 76ers (45-37), who placed fourth in the Atlantic Division, are 23-18 on their home court.
 Philadelphia will be without Joel Embiid (appendicitis).

 Tipoff from Xfinity Mobile Arena in Philadelphia is set for 7:30 p.m.
 ET.
-The Magic lead the all-time series 84-55.
-The 76ers are a 2.5-point favorite in the latest Magic vs. 76ers odds from FanDuel Sportsbook, while the over/under for total points scored is 222.5.
+The 76ers are 1.5-point favorites in the latest Magic vs. 76ers odds from FanDuel Sportsbook, while the over/under for total points scored is 224.5.
 Before making any 76ers vs. Magic picks, check out the Magic vs. 76ers predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.